rayhatfield/sports-pool/README.md

 # sports-pool

-Toy project to provide a webapp implementation of the sports betting pool I saw my extended family doing with paper over the holidays.
+Toy project to provide a webapp implementation of the sports betting pool I saw my extended family doing on paper over the holidays.